NAThompson/performance_tuning_tutorial/README.md

 Hmm . . .
 40% LL cache miss rate, yet 1.4 instructions/cycle.

 This CPU-bound vs memory-bound is a bit complicated . . .

+^ Personally I don't regard CPU-bound vs memory-bound to be an "actionable" way of thinking.
+We can turn a slow CPU bound program into a fast memory-bound program by just not doing dumb stuff.

 ---